MJKWoolnough/minecraft/nbt/README.md

 type Complex128 complex128
 ```

-Complex128 is an implementation of the Data interface
+Complex128 is an implementation of the Data interface.

 #### func (Complex128) Copy

 ```go
 func (c Complex128) Copy() Data
 ```
-Copy simply returns a copy the the data
+Copy simply returns a copy the the data.

 #### func (Complex128) Equal